EURO GOVT-Political tensions prompt profit-taking in Italy

 By Ana Nicolaci da Costa

-LONDON, Dec 6 (Reuters) - Italian and Spanish government bonds fell on Thursday as political developments in Italy prompted investors to cash in on a recent rally, while Bunds were in tight ranges as the European Central Bank kept rates on hold.
+LONDON, Dec 6 (Reuters) - Italian and Spanish government bonds fell on Thursday as political developments in Italy prompted investors to cash in on a recent rally, giving German Bunds a lift before a European Central Bank decision.

 Italian premier Mario Monti’s government survived a Senate confidence vote on economic measures but a walkout by Silvio Berlusconi’s PDL party indicated political tensions were rising before an election expected in March..